alejandrosgz/Soft_data_collection_methodology/README.md

 * **README** This file.
 It is recommended to read it to know how the repository has been structured and how this methodology can be applied in other regions.

 * **soft_data_paper.qmd** Contains all the work and data presented in the manuscript.
 In this file, the more important parts of the code are located (which can be also found in the scripts) and some examples have been introduced.
 However, the code for reproducing all the results of the presented manuscript can be found in the **scripts** folder.
 This document can be used to generate different output formats of the document (**soft_data_paper.docx**, **soft_data_paper.html**), which are also located in the main repository directory.
+Note that the qmd document has been optimized to rendering to html.

 * **Paper_soft_data_collection.bib** contains the references in BibTex format, generated with the software *Zotero*.